zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 ### Generate New Insights

 1. From the Autonomous Database **Tools** home page, click the **Data Insights** card.
 If this is the first time you've accessed this tool (or any other in the Built-In Tool Suite), you'll see a series of tool tips to show you how to use it.

-  ![ALT text is not available for this image](images/insights.png)
-2. If the tool tips do not appear, they can be accessed by Clicking the binoculars icon on the upper-right of the screen (under your username).
+2. If the tool tips do not appear, they can be accessed by clicking the binoculars icon on the upper-right of the screen (under your username).
 Click **Next** repeatedly to browse through the tool tips for the Data Insights module.
 (To exit at any time, press X in the upper right of the tool tip.)
+  ![ALT text is not available for this image](images/insights.png)

 3. In this exercise, you're going to follow a procedure exactly as laid out in these tool tips, thus:

     a.
 Under *Analytic View/Table*, select Analytic View **MOVIE\_SALES\_2020Q2\_MODEL\_AV** (which is the basis for the Business Model you created in Task 4).